scifir/scifir-units/TO-DO.md

 // TODO: read the ISO 80000

 // TODO: finish the test of custom_basic dimensions and document them in the README.md file
+// TODO: maybe is_complex_dimension() for cases were the the dimension is not a simple dimension

 // UNITS (9)
 // TODO: solve in some way the problem that vector_unit_3d needs different characters in Windows an inside Linux when initialized with strings